singhalpranav22/Array-Visualiser-App/README.md

 # Array-Visualiser

-A Flutter App that helps you visualises the various sorting algorithms.
+A Flutter App that helps you visualise the various sorting algorithms.
 ___

 ## WebApp Link